Season 1, Episode 2: Getting a Diagnosis

 Key takeaways:

-Differences in sensory processing are experienced by every person on the Autism spectrum, but they show up differently in each individual — from sensory avoidance to sensory-seeking behaviours like craving firm pressure or fiddling with certain fabrics.
+• Differences in sensory processing are part of the Autistic experience, but they show up differently in each individual — from sensory avoidance to sensory-seeking behaviours like craving firm pressure or fiddling with certain fabrics.

 Key takeaways:

-ADHD has three subtypes: inattentive, hyperactive / impulsive, and combined.
-Michelle says the combined subtype is most common, inattentive second, and purely hyperactive / impulsive is very rare — she’s only ever seen one case.
+• ADHD has three presentations: inattentive, hyperactive / impulsive, and combined.
+The combined presentation is most common, inattentive second, and purely hyperactive / impulsive is more rare, and most commonly seen in childhood when life is more ‘supported’ (meaning that the inattentive traits are less obvious for some at this stage of life).

-behaviour may be driven by external stimuli, like clicking a pen or replying instantly to an email without pausing to think, ‘Oh, do I need to answer that right now?’.
+• behaviour may be driven by external stimuli, like clicking a pen because it’s there or replying instantly to an email without pausing to think, ‘Oh, do I need to answer that right now?’.

-Inattentive-type ADHD is more common in girls and women.
-Because the diagnostic criteria are behavioural, people who struggle mostly with internal thought regulation can be overlooked.
+• The ‘Inattentive’ presentation of ADHD is more common in girls and women.
+Because the diagnostic criteria focused more on outward behaviour, people who struggle mostly with regulating their internal thought processes can be overlooked.
 Young girls often can’t articulate what’s happening internally, even though it’s very real.

 [00:58:24] ADHD and Executive Functioning